-Around the Campfire: RVers discuss the best RV tires
+RVers discuss the best RV tires

 Newbies asked for advice from folks around the campfire.
 “Our camper isn’t even a year old,” the Newbies moaned, “so why did we have blowouts?”
 On their very first trip, the Minnesota Newbies lost not one, but two of their travel trailer’s tires!
-They were fortunate to keep their rig on the road and, thankfully, damage to their RV was remarkably minimal.
-However, the experience really frightened them.
+They were fortunate to keep their rig on the road and, remarkably, damage to their RV was minimal.
+However, the experience frightened them.

 Experienced RVers respond